Leuchtfeuer/mautic-goto-bundle/README.md

 * Now click "Authorize App", log in to GoToWebinar (if requested), and confirm

 ## Set up Syncing
+* Try a first manual Sync:

+      cd [path-to-your-mautic]
+      sudo -u www-data php  app/console mautic:goto:sync

-* Finally, add Cron job for the syncing:
+* Add Cron job for the syncing:

       [cron schedule settings] www-data php [path-to-your-mautic]/app/console mautic:goto:sync

 We suggest to do the sync every 15 minutes.
 If you sync too frequently, you may run out of API calls on the GoTo side (number of allowed API calls can be increased, though)

 ## Using the plugin